 - Fund targeted physician training that creates a clinical physician workforce to serve populations in areas of limited access to medical care.

-The final report is entitled “New Paradigms for Physician Training for Improving Access to Health Care.”
-(September 2007)
+Final report, New Paradigms for Physician Training for Improving Access to Health Care (2007)